ddwheele/esp32-home-projects/PhotoresisterServer/README.md

-This project is meant to be run with an ESP32 in this circuit.
+This project is meant to be run with an ESP32 wired like this.

+PTL stands for Photo Transistor Light http://adafru.it/2831

 ```mermaid
 ---